graphicore/multitoner/README.md

 Another short description of what the Multitoner does can be found in [this blogentry](http://graphicore.de/en/archive/2013-06-13_it-is-a-multitoner)

+Multitoner is licensed under the terms of the GPL v3.
+And comes WITHOUT ANY WARRANTY.
+See the file LICENSE.

 INSTALL
 -------
 Please see INSTALL for info on how to get this thing started.
 Especially the dependencies are listed there.

 RUN
 ---